By: Anvita Gurumurthy

 No, no, no. No, no, no.

-I was reluctantly trying to climb the tallest tower in Porto, the Torre de los Clerigos.
+I was reluctantly trying to climb the tallest tower in Porto, Portugal; the Torre de los Clerigos.
 I remembered seeing it earlier in the day from all the churches and restaurants we visited, since its remarkable height made it loom over the town, impossible to miss.
 But now, thanks to my family, I had to climb all 225 steps to the top.

 I could feel my dad pulling me up more steps.
 I could even make out a little of his voice as he urged me to keep climbing.
 I knew my mom and brother had already gone way ahead of us.
 But the immense and quickly growing fear inside me took over my body.
-That, combined with the darkness gave me the feeling I was having a dream.
-No, not a dream.
-A nightmare.
+That, combined with the darkness, gave me the feeling I was having a dream.
+No, not a dream-- a nightmare.

 Eventually, we reached a small balcony.
 It wrapped all around the tower in the same material as the walls-- ancient and menacing.
 Later, in the pictures, I saw that the balcony railing was beautifully sculpted with sweeping and gorgeous designs.
 But all I could see at that moment was the space between the railings, the pitch black sky with the lit city below.
 There were lights brighter than the sun wedged into the ground and my eyes took a long time to adjust to them, making me almost blind when I first got up there.
 I could hear my brother and mom, and I went to join them, grasping onto my mom’s hand and letting go of my dad’s so that he could take pictures.
-I tried to ignore the bright light in the ground, loud noise, and terror rising inside of me by focusing on the gray wall, but my curiosity got the better of me and I turned to look at the view.
+I tried to ignore the bright light from the ground, loud noise, and terror rising inside of me by focusing on the gray wall, but my curiosity got the better of me and I turned to look at the view.
 It was both stunning and breathtaking, but after a moment, all I could feel was the height.
 My knees wobbled like they were in a blender and I clutched my mom’s hand even tighter.
 My breaths got clipped and shaky as I struggled to calm myself down.
 Phrases I had heard before floated through my mind-- “Think positive!”; “Go to your happy place!”; “Smile!”.

 “No!”
 I managed to get out.
 “Not the edge!”